paulsump/song_desk/README.md

 # TODO logic

+Using Instrument map for all. .

+- check all todos e.g.
+// TODO CALL audioPlayer.dispose()

 - alternate between soft and hard bass iff the same note.
 - use soft for arp, mid for backing, and hard piano for vocal.
 - alternate between soft, mid, and hard piano.